FTFY-Software/rcosbot/docs/privacy.md

 ## Retention, access and removal

-Audit records persist in the staff channel until staff delete them or the channel is cleared.
+Audit records are automatically purge after varying duration, depending on the severity of the triggering infraction, not to exceed 120 days.
 To ask what is held about you, or to request removal of a specific audit entry, contact the server moderators in Discord.
 Leaving the server stops all further processing.

 ## Changes